 - Over- or under-reaction to certain sounds, textures, or other sensory input

-1) There is a new screening tool for toddlers (no cost):
+1) Baby Navigator is a screening tool for children 9 to 18 months from Florida State University (no cost):

 - Infants and toddlers can be screened for skills that develop before children learn to talk, such as gestures, sounds, and actions with objects used in play.

-- The Smart Early Screening for Autism and Communication Disorders (Smart ESAC) is a new online screening tool designed as a universal screen based on parent report for children 9 to 18 months of age.
+- Baby Navigator is an online screening tool designed as a universal screen based on parent report for children 9 to 18 months of age.

 This screening tool is free to use.
+You will need to register your email address and create a password.
 The tool is for children 9 to 18 months regardless if they have any words or not.

 3) If your child is over 18 months: Autism Speaks - Autism Spectrum Disorders Video Glossary is an innovative web-based tool designed to help parents and professionals learn more about the early red flags and diagnostic features of autism spectrum disorders (ASD).